Siddardar/metabase-iris-driver/README.md

    In general unless you have a very good understanding of the underlying database and the functions Metabase calls, it's nearly impossible to know what methods you would need to override.
 One way is to simply implement the barebones version of a driver and monitor the logs for the function that is not working.
 Slowly overriding functions from there will eventually lead you to having a functioning driver with the least lines of code.

+   #### Removing system schemas and tables
+   Metabase simply syncs with all available schemas and tables it can find my default.
+To prevent Metabase from doing this, one of two methods can be used depending on the number of system tables your database contains.

+   1. Override `sql-jdbc.sync/excluded-schemas` (Easy)

+      The method expects a set of strings as a return value and as such you need to simply provide a set of set of schema strings that you want to exclude.
+This is useful if the number of system tables being imported is small and remain constant across database instances.
+      ```Clojure
+      (defmethod sql-jdbc.sync/excluded-schemas :iris-jdbc [_]
+         #{"Ens"})
+      ```

+      NOTE: Regex cannot be used in this method.
+Metabase simply does an exact string matching to decide if a schema is excluded or not.

+   2. Override `sync.interface/filtered-syncable-schemas` (My method)

+      Overriding this function allows you to dynamically remove schemas by iterating through the all the schemas Metabase fetches and removing schemas that start with or are equal to a string.
+This prevents the issue of maintaining a large list of excluded schemas which is especially useful if all the system schemas begin with a certain prefix as it is in the case of IRIS.

+      The full implementation is in the driver code but the main idea is this method, by default, fetches all the available schemas, excludes the schemas in `sql-jdbc.sync/excluded-schemas` and returns a set of schemas.
+Since we need to use the default implementation of this function to get a set of all schemas, we first need to save the original implementation in a seperate function before overriding this function.
+This allows us to call the original implementation in our overriden function giving us the full list of schemas that we can then filter.

    #### Other definitions

    There are also DateTime and miscellenious function definitions in the driver.
 Although I believe that they aren't strictly necessary for importing data into Metabase, I simply followed other jdbc drivers as they had implemented them.